 If an email thread is getting long or confusing, it may be easier to talk in person.
-Have a face-to-face discussion with anyone anywhere in the world by using Hangouts to start a video call.
-Or, if you just need a quick yes or no answer, use Hangouts chat.
+Have a face-to-face discussion with anyone anywhere in the world by using Hangouts Meet to start a video meeting.
+Or, if you just need a quick yes or no answer, use Hangouts Chat.

 If your email conversation is getting too involved, a meeting can be a more effective way to complete the discussion.
 With Gmail, you can schedule a meeting right from your inbox.
 The event automatically contains the email subject as its title, messages from the email as a description, and the people in the email thread as attendees.

 Make a typo in your email?
 Forget to add a recipient?
 Change your mind about sending a message?
 Take back a message you just sent up to 30 seconds later by enabling Gmail’s Undo Send feature.